 A student exhibition of works-in-progress.
 An inside look into what’s percolating in the studio.

-End of the year celebration that includes an exhibition of student artwork, tributes for graduating seniors and mentors, performances, and the highly-anticipated annual fashion show.
+End of the year celebration that includes an exhibition of student artwork, tributes for graduating seniors and mentors, and performances.